 The most extreme consequence of this levelling out would be a world without economy and even communication.
-That is the ultimate consequence of local autarky.
 If there were no longer any differences in production factors, exchanging goods and services would no longer be necessary.
 If total worldwide distribution of knowledge and consensus would be the result of our communication age, there would no longer be anything worthwhile to communicate.
 These thought experiments show clearly that 'difference' is also a hidden presupposition in communication and economy.
 The question remains on what level of scale self-sufficiency is desired: global, continental, national, local like Steekelenburg (2001) illustrates beautifully in his scenarios.